What will the data centre of the future look like?

-Cyber security, sustainability, and cloud and fog computing are key trends that will shape the way the data centre of the future will look and operate, according to Emerson Network Power.
+Cyber security, sustainability, and cloud and fog computing are key trends that will shape the way the data center of the future will look and operate, according to Emerson Network Power.

-The company says traditionally the data centre has evolved in response to technology innovation - mostly server-based - and the pace and direction has been somewhat predictable.
+The company says traditionally the data center has evolved in response to technology innovation - mostly server-based - and the pace and direction has been somewhat predictable.

 However, disruptive trends such as cloud computing, sustainability, cybersecurity and the Internet of Things (IoT) are driving significant IT changes across all industries and creating opportunities and challenges in the process.

-As a result, new archetypes are emerging that will change the data centre landscape and improve productivity, drive down costs and increase agility, says Emerson.
+As a result, new archetypes are emerging that will change the data center landscape and improve productivity, drive down costs and increase agility, says Emerson.

-According to Emerson, four emerging archetypes of tomorrow’s data centres are as follows.
+According to Emerson, four emerging archetypes of tomorrow's data centers are as follows.

 The data fortress